This post may contain affiliate links. Please read our disclosure policy.

 This post tells you exactly what you need to know!

-Follow this post and you’ll cook a perfect turkey that is moist, not dry every single time.
+Follow this post and you’ll cook a perfect Thanksgiving turkey that is moist, not dry every single time.

 Let’s talk turkey!